NicholasSynovic/dictin/README.md

 This application goes to online dictionaries (currently Merriam Webster) and scrapes their directory of words to generate word lists and their definitions.

-## How to Run
+## How to Execute

-1. Install the `requirements.txt` in the .devcontainer folder
+1. In a terminal execute: `docker build -t dictionaryGenerator .`
-2. Execute the `.py` files with no arguements
+2. In a terminal execute: `docker run -v "$(pwd)":DictionaryGenerator-Output dictionaryGenerator`

 ## TODO